Principled type I error rate inflation in two-arm clinical trial designs with external control information borrowing: Compromise approach

 \section{Compromise approach}

-We extend and adapt the methodology in \cite{cald2024} in order to implement a compromise test decision (CD) which represents a compromise between the FD and the BD, i.e. a test decision which incorporates external information but at the same time aims to cap inflation of TIE rate in a pre-specified way.
-Such a compromise is here adaptively obtained by tuning test decision thresholds (and therefore TIE rate inflation and power loss) according to the observed conflict $|\bar{y}_C-\mu_C|$.
-Note that $\mu_C$ typically corresponds to the observed control mean of the external data, and we here explicitly account for its uncertainty when defining conflict.
-We propose two approaches to achieve this aim.
-In the first, the aim is to allow full borrowing only to the extent that TIE rate is not inflated and power deflated above pre-specified values.
-In this approach there is a 1:1 correspondence between observed conflict and allowance for TIE rate inflation/power deflation, and it will be denoted CD Constraint (CDC) in the following.
-In the second approach, conflict is accounted for in a more gradual way, which also allows a reversal to no borrowing when $\bar{y}_C>> \mu_C$ or $\bar{y}_C << \mu_C$.
-The latter approach is therefore called CD Discard (CDD).
-A graphical representation of the frequentist ($\kappa^{CD}(\bar{y}_C)$) and Bayes ($\gamma^{CD}(\bar{y}_C)$) test thresholds induced by the CDC and CDD approaches for an exemplary case are shown in Figure \ref{fig:comparison1}, and details are provided in the following.
+We extend the methodology in \cite{cald2024} to implement a compromise test decision (CD), i.e., a test decision which incorporates external information while capping inflation of TIE rate in a pre-specified way.
+We propose two approaches: in the first, full borrowing is allowed only to the extent that TIE rate is not inflated and power deflated above pre-specified values, and it will be denoted CD-Constraint (CDC); in the second, conflict is accounted for in a more gradual way, with a full reversal to no borrowing when $\bar{y}_C>> \mu_C$ or $\bar{y}_C << \mu_C$, and will be denoted CD-Discard (CDD).
+A graphical representation of the frequentist and Bayes test thresholds induced by the CDC and CDD approaches for an exemplary case are shown in Figure \ref{fig:comparison1}, and details are provided in the following.
+We first focus for simplicity on Normal outcomes, as the power function is available in closed form.
+The methodology is not however restricted to Normal outcomes: it only requires identification of test decision thresholds that induce the BD under the frequentist test.
+Derivations for Binomial outcomes are provided in Web Appendix \ref{sec:binomial}.